KaiYan289/RLpapersnote/README.md

 53. What is the difference between optimizing KL and reverse KL?
 Mode-seeking (reverse) and mode-covering (forward)!
 See https://www.tuananhle.co.uk/notes/reverse-forward-kl.html for a brief explanation.

+54. You can use the following code to visualize your RL episode:

+In your gym step:
+    img = env.render(mode='rgb_array')
+    IMG.append(img)
+and at the end of the episode, you write

+ imageio.mimsave(name+'.mp4', IMG, fps=25)

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu